Elegant-Queueing/q-backend/README.md

 ## Developer Documentation

 ### Obtaining the source code
-Use the 'Setup -> Getting the code' section to get the code
+Get the code using the ['Getting the code'](#detailed-code) section of this document.

 ### Layout of the directory structure